Local school officials reflect on Michigan tragedy, share their efforts to keep classrooms safe

 “You’ve got to know that that whole community has to be just in a state of shock right now,” said U.S. President Joe Biden after learning of the school shooting.

-A community struck by tragedy.
-Now local officials want to make it known that they have plans to keep eastern North Carolina students safe.
+Local officials want to make it known they have plans to keep Eastern North Carolina students safe.

 “We are very vigilant.
 Our methods of patrol, Interacting with our campus to make sure lines of communication are open,” said Tyrone Turnage Jr., the Chief of Police at Pitt Community College.

-Whether it’s a college campus or a local K-12 school system, officials from either agree that the work goes beyond what’s seen in the classroom.
+Whether it’s a college campus or a local K-12 school system, officials agree the work goes beyond what’s seen in the classroom.

-“If they can’t feel safe or don’t feel safe at school it’s going to be really hard to teach and to learn,” said Brent Anderson the Chief Communications Officer for Onslow Co.
+“If they can’t feel safe or don’t feel safe at school, it’s going to be really hard to teach and to learn,” said Brent Anderson, chief communications officer for Onslow Co.
 Schools.

-Brent Anderson is the Chief of Communications with Onslow County Schools.
-He says, that teacher/student relationship can be very influential in a student’s well being.
+Anderson said teacher/student relationships can be very influential in a student’s well being.

 Dr. Brendan Gartner, the school systems Director of Human Resources and Student Services, says they’ve had to make some changes to meet these needs.